opencv/opencv/modules/gpu/doc/per_element_operations.rst

 -----------
 Computes a matrix-matrix or matrix-scalar division.

+.. ocv:function:: void gpu::divide( const GpuMat& a, const GpuMat& b, GpuMat& c, double scale=1, int dtype=-1, Stream& stream=Stream::Null() )

-.. ocv:function:: void gpu::divide(const GpuMat& src1, const GpuMat& src2, GpuMat& dst, double scale = 1, int dtype = -1, Stream& stream = Stream::Null())
+.. ocv:function:: void gpu::divide(const GpuMat& a, const Scalar& sc, GpuMat& c, double scale = 1, int dtype = -1, Stream& stream = Stream::Null())

-.. ocv:function:: void gpu::divide(double src1, const GpuMat& src2, GpuMat& dst, int dtype = -1, Stream& stream = Stream::Null())
+.. ocv:function:: void gpu::divide( double scale, const GpuMat& b, GpuMat& c, int dtype=-1, Stream& stream=Stream::Null() )

-    :param src1: First source matrix or a scalar.
+    :param a: First source matrix or a scalar.

-    :param src2: Second source matrix or a scalar.
-The ``src1`` elements are divided by it.
+    :param b: Second source matrix.
+The ``a`` elements are divided by it.

+    :param sc: A scalar to be divided by the elements of ``a`` matrix.

-    :param dst: Destination matrix that has the same size and number of channels as the input array(s).
-The depth is defined by ``dtype`` or ``src1`` depth.
+    :param c: Destination matrix that has the same size and number of channels as the input array(s).
+The depth is defined by ``dtype`` or ``a`` depth.

     :param scale: Optional scale factor.

     :param dtype: Optional depth of the output array.

     :param stream: Stream for the asynchronous version.